The magnificence of St Pancras station on Euston Road, the most romantic entrance is the arch by the red car

 ShowMeTheJourney has anticipated what questions are most often asked about taking trains to and from London St Pancras International and answered them below.

-If you can't find the information you are seeking, you can ask a question by using the Travel Planning Service.
+If you can't find the information you are seeking, you can ask a question and the AI enabled service will try to write an answer, telling you what you wish to know.

 Is there step-free access to and from the platforms / tracks?